 2017 CAMET SYMPOSIUM ON MENTAL HEALTH

-Building on the success of the 2016 symposium, in June 2017 CAMET will host a second symposium on mental health on October 25th and 26th, involving mental health specialists in the areas of public and post-secondary education, health, and non-government organizations.
+Building on the success of the 2016 symposium, CAMET hosted a second symposium on mental health on October 25th and 26th, involving mental health specialists in the areas of public and post-secondary education, health, and non-government organizations.

-The symposium will provide a valuable opportunity to establish and strengthen partnerships among the various stakeholders pertaining to the continuum of effective service delivery.
-The symposium will also be a valuable professional development initiative as participants engage in networking, share evidence-based practices, and learn from one another.
-More information on the October symposium will be available in the coming months.
+The symposium provided a valuable opportunity to establish and strengthen partnerships among the various stakeholders pertaining to the continuum of effective service delivery.
+The symposium will also be a valuable professional development initiative as participants engage in networking, share evidence- based practices, and learn from one another.